milvus-io/milvus-docs/site/en/reference/index.md

 - Hash-based index
 - Quantization-based index

 ## Indexes supported in Milvus

 According to the suited data type, the supported indexes in Milvus can be divided into two categories:

-- Indexes for floating-point embeddings:
+- Indexes for floating-point embeddings

   - For 128-dimensional floating-point embeddings, the storage they take up is 128 * the size of float = 512 bytes.
 And the [distance metrics](metric.md) used for float-point embeddings are Euclidean distance (L2) and Inner product.